North Melbourne site secured by Aware in $1.6bn deal

 Expounding on this, the $190 billion fund said that the planned expansion of the MIIX is expected to generate 1,250 jobs, adding to the 60 jobs for MIT’s development and the 750 jobs needed during the construction phase.
 In total, the precinct will create 3,000 jobs.

-“We’re particularly proud to invest in assets that support the population growth on the east coast of Australia, and Victoria in particular,” Stewart added.
+“We’re particularly proud to invest in assets that support the population growth on the east coast of Australia, and Victoria in particular,” Stewart said.

-“MIIX will be a multilayered destination that lies at the intersection of rail and road in Melbourne’s north, and reimagining what’s possible for the nation’s future supply chain,” Whitby detailed.
+“MIIX will be a multilayered destination that lies at the intersection of rail and road in Melbourne’s north, and reimagining what’s possible for the nation’s future supply chain,” Whitby said.

 Shaun Hannah, executive director at Barings, said: “Barings is proud of our longstanding strategic relationship with Aware Real Estate.